By Dr Joe

-Guess, how long it takes for your body to use up the immediate energy reserves, the glycogen in your liver?
-It takes about 10 – 12 hours to burn your immediate energy stores up before you can start burning the fat you saved up for that “rainy day” that never comes up.
+Guess, how long it takes for your body to use up the immediate energy reserves?
+The glycogen in your liver, that is.
+It takes about 10 – 12 hours to burn your immediate energy stores up before you can start burning the fat you saved up for that “rainy day” that never comes.

 Instead, you add more to the fat stores.
 That’s what makes us fat, because we never get to use up those fat stores.

 So, as you can see, if you fast for 16 hours, and it takes you 10 – 12 hours to use up all of the immediate energy stores, you are in effect going to draw on your fat reserves for only 4 – 6 hours out of the 16 hours.
 Hope you can do the math.